Anna Komnene Angelina: Life

 Her first marriage was to the sebastokratōr Isaac Komnenos Vatatzes, a great-nephew of the emperor Manuel I Komnenos.
 They had one daughter, Theodora Angelina.
-Soon after Anna's father became emperor, in 1195, Isaac Komnenos was dispatched to combat the Vlach-Bulgarian Rebellion.
-He was captured, became a pawn between rival Bulgarian and Vlach factions, and died in chains.
+Soon after Anna's father became emperor, in 1195, Isaac Komnenos was dispatched to combat the Uprising of Asen and Peter.
+He was captured, became a pawn between rival Bulgarian and Vlach factions, and died while imprisoned.